coreboot lesson 1 - Starting from scratch

 You installed the minimum additional requirements for ubuntu to download and build coreboot.
 Ubuntu already has most of the other tools that would be required installed by default.

-- git-core is needed to download coreboot from the coreboot git repository. - libncurses5-dev is needed to build the menu for 'make menuconfig' - m4, bison, and flex are needed to build the coreboot toolchain.
+- git is needed to download coreboot from the coreboot git repository. - libncurses5-dev is needed to build the menu for 'make menuconfig' - m4, bison, flex, and zlib1g-dev are needed to build the coreboot toolchain.

 If you had started from a different distribution, you might need to install the basic gcc toolchain, wget, make, or many other items.